hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Proposal ID`: [String] Unique ID of this channel proposal.
 * `Opening Balance`: [Balance Info]
-* `Challenge Duration in Seconds`: [uint64] Challenge Duration for the channel in seconds.
+* `Challenge Duration in Seconds`: [uint64]
 * `Expiry`: [int64] Time (in unix format) before which response should be sent.

-#### 6. Unsubscribe To Payment Channel Proposals
+#### 6. Unsubscribe From Payment Channel Proposals

-Unsubscribe to notifications on new incoming payment channel proposals in the specified session.
+Unsubscribe from notifications on new incoming payment channel proposals in the specified session.

 *Parameters*